Ultrafast optical melting of trimer superstructure in layered 1T'-TaTe2: Results

 {\bf Ultrafast optical melting of trimer clusters.} We utilise the HiRES beamline for ultrafast electron diffraction.
 The sample was first cooled into the low-temperature ordered phase at 10~K, and then photo-excited with near-IR femtosecond pulses (1030 nm wavelength).
 Time-delayed electron pulses at 0.75~MeV are used as structural probe, as illustrated in Fig.~\ref{relChangePlots}a.
 Recorded diffraction patterns with and without excitation provide signatures of photo-induced changes for each pump-probe time delay.

-Difference maps of the diffraction intensity at selected time delays $\Delta t$ are shown in Fig.~\ref{relChangePlots}b for a pump fluence of 2.3~mJ/cm$^{2}$, indicating structural changes on a picosecond timescale.
-For clearer visualisation, these maps are symmetrised by averaging signals across the vertical and horizontal mirror plane symmetries (the process is described in Supplementary Note~\ref{sec:DiffImages}).
+Difference maps of the diffraction intensity at selected time delays $\Delta t$ are shown in Fig.~\ref{relChangePlots}b for a pump fluence of 2.3~mJ cm$^{-2}$, indicating structural changes on a picosecond timescale.
+For clearer visualisation, these maps are symmetrised by averaging signals across the vertical and horizontal mirror plane symmetries (the process is described in Supplementary Note 4).
 At early times the signals exhibit a characteristic pattern of changes, including a decrease of the ${(3\times3)}$ PLD satellites and a mixture of increased and decreased intensities of the main lattice Bragg peaks (see diffraction pattern at $\Delta t = 4$ ps in Fig.~\ref{relChangePlots}b).
-This pattern strongly resembles that of the HT-LT phase transition obtained from the equilibrium data in Fig.~\ref{10KStaticDiff}b.
-This indicates that the intense near-IR excitation melts the low-temperature trimer clusters and induces an ultrafast phase transition to the (${3\times1}$) ordered HT state in \ce{TaTe2}.
+This pattern strongly resembles that of the HT-LT phase transition obtained from the equilibrium data in Fig.~\ref{10KStaticDiff}a.
+This indicates that the intense near-IR excitation induces a melting of the low-temperature trimer clusters and an ultrafast phase transition to the (${3\times1}$) ordered HT state in \ce{TaTe2}.

-In order to track the structural kinetics, we fit all peaks for each time-delayed UED pattern, summing the photo-induced changes of specific subsets for optimal signal-to-noise (see also Supplementary Note~\ref{sec:WPF}).
-Fig.~\ref{relChangePlots}c plots the dynamics of the set of lattice Bragg peaks exhibiting an intensity increase (Bragg$\uparrow$) or decrease (Bragg$\downarrow$) in the pattern, as well as the changes of the superlattice satellites.
-Normalised to their intensities before excitation, the PLD satellites undergo $\approx\!55$\% suppression with a time constant of $\tau_{\text{PLD}}~\approx\!1.4$~ps (details of the fitting are provided in Supplementary Note~\ref{sec:TransientFit}).
+In order to track the structural kinetics, we fit all peaks for each time-delayed UED pattern, summing the photo-induced changes of specific subsets for optimal signal-to-noise (peak fitting procedure is provided in Supplementary Note 5).
+Figure~\ref{relChangePlots}c plots the dynamics of the set of lattice Bragg peaks exhibiting an intensity increase (Bragg$\uparrow$) or decrease (Bragg$\downarrow$) in the pattern, as well as the changes of the superlattice satellites.
+Normalised to their intensities before excitation, the PLD satellites undergo $\approx\!55$\% suppression with a time constant of $\tau_{\text{PLD}}~\approx\!1.4$~ps (details of the fitting are provided in Supplementary Note 6).
 This time constant provides a measure of the (${3\times3}$) trimer superstructure melting time in \ce{TaTe2} in our experiments.
+We note this is likely preceded by a faster electronic melting time which we cannot access here, but could be a subject of future spectroscopic investigations \cite{Per06}.